South Mission Beach: Education

 There are no schools in South Mission Beach.
 The nearest government primary school is Mission Beach State School in neighbouring Wongaling Beach to the north.
 The nearest government secondary school is Tully State High School in Tully to the south-west.

 Amenities

 South Mission Beach is home to many community groups including a Surf Life Saver's Club, an Outriggers Club and a Scout Group.

+There are two boat ramps, both managed by the Cassowary Coast Regional Council, at: